 Winner Selection

 The shortlisted design teams are required to present their designs to a jury comprised of recognized design and architecture professionals, the City and the Community Advisory Committee.
-Designs are shared on the project website and public exhibition for public feedback before the jury’s decision.
+Designs are shared through the project website and a public exhibition for public feedback before the jury’s decision.
 Public feedback informs the jury’s decision to select the winner of the competition, and their decision is final.

-Vision Statement
+Vision Statements

-The vision is co-created with the community to describe the ideal future community recreation centre.
-It is a big-picture statement that should inspire everyone toward a common understanding of the project’s overall goals and objectives.
+The vision statements were co-created with the Indigenous Advisory Circle and the Community Advisory Committee to describe the ideal future community recreation centre.
+These visions are big-picture statements that should inspire everyone toward a common understanding of the project’s overall goals and objectives.

 Guiding Principles